Maintaining your home

 What always comes as a surprise, even to these most seasoned and astute homeowners is how much work there is to do.
 Most homeowners are only aware of about a dozen maintenance responsibilities when actually, there are over 250 individual items in the typical home that require service on a regular, recurring basis.

 This website explores ways of preventively caring for your home in order to achieve blissful homeownership.
-This is not intended to be a “how to” site for fixing specific items (although we may touch on some of the more important tasks) but instead focusses on the larger context of taking care of your home long-term and the returns you can expect from your efforts in both money and enjoyment.
+This is not intended to be a “how to” site for fixing specific items (although we may touch on some of the more important tasks) but instead focusses on the larger context of why taking care of your home is so important.
+And what long-term returns you can expect from your efforts in both money, avoided disasters and enjoyment.

 My life, and this site are essentially both products of a lifetime doing what Joseph Campbell called “following one’s bliss.”
 If you are not familiar with Joseph Campbell, I highly recommend you get a copy of his book “The Power of Myth” and listen to it about 500 times.
 Professor Campbell believed that committing to, and pursuing the things in life that make you happy would propel you in directions you would not perhaps have expected, but that in the end would lead to…bliss.
 Except for a few wrong turns along the way, this philosophy pretty much describes my life.
 FYI, this is as close to religion as I get in this website.

-My “bliss” it turns out is I like to build things.
+It turns out I like to build things.
 Not just anything.
 I like to build stuff that lasts.
 Good stuff.
 Stuff worth keeping and taking care of.
 Ironically, I don’t really like taking care of stuff because I’m a bit lazy, but I know that doing so is good and helps me keep the good stuff I like… so I developed a discipline to do it.

 I figured a lot of other people were lazy like me, so I started a business in 1984 to help them take care of one their most valuable things, their home.
 I was right.
 A lot of people did want help taking care of their home and the business grew.
 In fact the business grew enough that I now have many other great people doing what I do… only better.
 So I have some time to do this website.
 Here’s how that happened…

 In 1966 my Mom and Dad bought a modest new house with an unfinished yard in northern California.
-Being a proud new homeowner and an eager do-it-yourselfer, dad set out to install his own Sunset Magazine inspired landscaping.
+Dad knew nothing about home maintenance, but he was a proud new homeowner and an eager do-it-yourselfer.
+He set out to install his own Sunset Magazine inspired landscaping.
 Lofty visions of green lawns, crisp concrete curbs and patios, state of the art automated sprinklers and a flashy new redwood deck must have filled his imagination.
 This landscape would be dad’s creative masterpiece.
 The vision of course required more hard work than could be expected from any one person.
 Which is where my brother and I entered the picture.

 My younger brother age 10 and myself age 13 were recruited for trench digging, cement mixing, pipe laying and grass planting.
 It was hard work but it was our first taste of construction and I loved it.
 Doing stuff with dad was cool!